Cafes and bars reopen in parts of Australia after coronavirus lockdown

+"It's amazing to be able to swim again," said Jenny Finikiotis as she emerged from at the Bronte Swimming Club's ocean pool.
+"The water is so warm, it's crystal clear and the best it has been all summer, probably because there has been no one here swimming in it."
+JOB LOSSES

 In the Northern Territory, where case numbers have been low and there have been no deaths, pubs are opening with no restrictions on patron numbers and there are no limits on public gatherings or house visits.
-Victoria, Australia's second most populous state, is currently retaining most of its lockdown measures.
+Victoria, Australia's second most populous state which on Friday reported 21 new cases, is currently retaining most of its lockdown measures.

 Morrison described Thursday's labour market data, which showed almost 600,000 people lost their jobs in April, as "heartbreaking" and told Australians to brace for more bad news.
 He will meet with the emergency national cabinet formed to deal with the crisis later on Friday.
 The group, which includes state and territory leaders, will hear briefings from the Reserve Bank of Australia governor and other financial leaders.